-Narila stepped through the door frame, her silver shield gripped firmly in her left hand.
-Her dark hair poured over her shoulders like falling water, and her casual tunic was, as usual, clean and unrumpled.
-What seemed to be a cape hung behind her, lightly brushing the floor when she moved.
+Narila stepped through the door frame, with what seemed to be a cape hanging behind her, lightly brushing the floor when she moved.
+Her form was slimmer than Temthael’s, though her armor was similar and she wore a red skirt and tall tan boots.
+Her hair was wavy dark brown that crossed her shoulders and hung behind her.
 ‘Have you found it?’
 Her transmission was not in the word form printed here for you to read.
-Rather, her thoughts reflected her worry and blurred images, more like a steady stream than a string of words.
+Rather, her thoughts reflected blurred images, more like a steady stream than a string of words.

 ‘That will lead to his downfall.’

 She held her arms in front of her to form an X shape.
 ‘Indeed.’

 After a pause, in which they were both lost in thought, Temthael asked, ‘how many have been destroyed?’

 Her answer rattled them both.
 ‘More than half.’

 At the same time she spoke, a crisp clang sank through the ceiling.

 They dashed back to the main door and flung it open, their swords raised.